Dracorike/Dracorike/README.md

 i'm android developer. 📱
 i'm from Brazil. 🌎
-2023 Goals: Be a pleno devaloper and learn flutter. 🚩
+2023 Goals: Be a pleno developer and learn flutter. 🚩

 ## About me